- About us

 - Media centre

-- EU initiatives on vaccination
+- EU initiatives

 Europe is at the heart of global vaccine research and production.
 Most of the activities of the major innovative Vaccines Europe members research based-companies are based in the region.